STEllAR-GROUP/hpx/libs/core/async_sycl/docs/index.rst

 async_sycl
 ==========

-This module allows creating HPX futures using SYCL events, effectively integrating asynchronous SYCL kernels and memory transfers with HPX.
+This module allows creating HPX futures using |sycl|_ events, effectively integrating asynchronous SYCL kernels and memory transfers with HPX.
 Building on this integration, this module also contains a SYCL executor.
 This executor encapsulates a SYCL queue.
 When SYCL queue member functions are launched with this executor, the user can automatically obtain the HPX futures associated with them.